Independent forex education Free professional tools Evidence-based broker reviews

 Intro#

 Capital.com has made a name for itself with a modern proprietary platform, AI-driven insights, and integrations such as TradingView, alongside a very large 6,000+ instrument universe and no commission on typical CFD setups.
-XM, operating since 2009, competes on accessibility—a $5 minimum deposit, a $30 no-deposit bonus (where eligible), MT4/MT5 focus, DFSA coverage in the Middle East for qualified clients, and Islamic accounts where available.
+XM, operating since 2009, competes on accessibility—a $5 minimum deposit, a welcome deposit bonus (where eligible), MT4/MT5 focus, DFSA coverage in the Middle East for qualified clients, and Islamic accounts where available.

 If you are torn between “app-first, AI-assisted investing” and “MetaTrader-first, globally licensed CFD trading with a long track record,” this guide compares regulation, costs, platforms, and assets—then offers a clear verdict for different trader types.